29next/developer-docs/docs/api/campaigns.md

 A "campaign" is a defined set of packages and payment rules as a backend for the HTML/JS webpages of a campaign (or funnel) frontend.
 You can easily setup multiple campaigns for different product offers, markets, and A/B testing.

+### Session Tracking

+Session tracking is available to enable visibility into campaign performance by adding a [javascript snippet](#add-session-tracking) to the head of every page on your campaign.
+With session tracking configured, we'll automatically track events for:

+- Page Veiw
+- Cart Create
+- Order Create
+- Upsell Create

+These events flow into Campaign Performance reports for real time monitoring of acvitities on your campaign.

 ### Packages
 Each campaign can have multiple "Packages" configured to set quantity based pricing rules for your products.
 Typically this results in packages such as: